yugabyte/yugabyte-db/docs/content/preview/develop/quality-of-service/transaction-priority.md

 ### Show transaction priority types

-The following is another example which demonstrates the usage of `yb_transaction_priority` based on the priority types.
+The following example demonstrates the usage of `yb_transaction_priority` based on the priority types.

 1. From an active [ysqlsh](../../../admin/ysqlsh/#starting-ysqlsh) shell, create a table as follows: